-Option Description

-Secure Boot Enable This option enables or disables the Secure Boot feature.
+Option Description Secure Boot Enable This option enables or disables the Secure Boot feature.
+Disabled Enabled Default setting: Enabled.

-Disabled Enabled

-Default setting: Enabled.

 Expert Key Management Allows you to manipulate the security key databases only if the system is in Custom Mode.
 The Enable Custom Mode option is disabled by default.

-Custom Mode Key Allows you to manage the security key databases only if the system is in Custom Mode .The opt Management • • •
+Custom Mode Key Allows you to manage the security key databases only if the system is in Custom Mode .The options a Management • PK.
+This option is selected by default. • KEK • db • dbx

-· dbx